Joshua Dugdale

 Thomas Joshua Stratford Dugdale FRSA (born 20 September 1974) is a British farmer, estate owner and documentary film-maker.

 Education and personal life

 He attended Eton College, studied economics at the University of Manchester, and law at City, University of London.
 He has two children, Lily and Salvador, with author Sasha Norris, and two further children, Ferdinand and Francis, with Diana Redvers, who he married in 2009.
 In 2016 he signed an open letter to the Times against Brexit on behalf of British business leaders, and in 2018 he became patron of the West Berkshire Mencap.

 Career

 Documentary film

-His 2002 film for the BBC, LAPD Blues, won the highest ratings of that year for a BBC current affairs documentary.